How to Fix the iOS Video Bug Causing iPhone to Freeze

 Part 1: How to fix iOS Video Bug through Hard Reset

 A hard reset is a common method people use to fix most iOS errors, whether it is freezing, non-responsiveness, or whatever.
-As such, if you want to fix iOS video bug, you can try this method.
+As such, if you want to fix the iOS video bug, you can try this method.

 How to fix iOS Video Bug through Hard Reset: